EagleRex/PaksitanPrayerTimes/Privacy_Policy.md

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.

-The app does not collect any personal data.
+The app does not collect any personal data itself.
 All data (app preferences (like theme, etc.)) created by the you is stored on your device only, and can be simply erased by clearing the app's data or uninstalling it.

-The app uses Firebase service to track how many users are using the app.
+The app uses Firebase service to track how many users are using the app and what services are being used.
+Some data is being shared with Firebase.

 Yours sincerely,
 Nasar Ansari